Extremely online

-An extremely online (often capitalized), terminally online, or chronically online person is someone who is closely engaged with Internet culture.
-People said to be extremely online often believe that online posts are very important.
+An extremely online, terminally online, or chronically online person is someone who is closely and consistently engaged with the Internet and Internet culture.
+People who are extremely online often believe that their own online activity, or what they see online, is important enough to the point where it interferes with their offline life.
 Events and phenomena can themselves be extremely online; while often used as a descriptive term, the phenomenon of extreme online usage has been described as "both a reformation of the delivery of ideas – shared through words and videos and memes and GIFs and copypasta – and the ideas themselves".
-Here, "online" is used to describe "a way of doing things, not [simply] the place they are done".
+The term "extremely online" or similar variants are sometimes used as pejoratives and insults.

 Criteria

-While the term was in use as early as 2014, it gained use over the latter half of the 2010s in conjunction with the increasing prevalence and notability of Internet phenomena in all areas of life.
+While the term was in use as early as 2014, it gained popularity over the latter half of the 2010s in conjunction with the increasing prevalence and notability of Internet phenomena in all areas of life.
 Extremely online people, according to The Daily Dot, are interested in topics "no normal, healthy person could possibly care about", and have been analogized to "pop culture fandoms, just without the pop".
-Extremely online phenomena such as fan culture and reaction GIFs have been described as "swallowing democracy" by journalists such as Amanda Hess in The New York Times; who claimed that a "great convergence between politics and culture, values and aesthetics, citizenship and commercialism" had become "a dominant mode of experiencing politics".
+Extremely online phenomena such as fan culture and reaction GIFs have been described as "swallowing democracy" by journalists such as Amanda Hess in The New York Times, who claimed that a "great convergence between politics and culture, values and aesthetics, citizenship and commercialism" had become "a dominant mode of experiencing politics".
 Vulture – formerly the pop culture section of New York magazine, now a stand-alone website – has a section for articles tagged "extremely online".